cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 We're coming up on 2020, and today's Javascript has Promises, async/await, generator functions, and RxJS.

 There's no reason that asynchronous code in Javascript needs to be messy; It's likely that the author of this article simply ditched Javascript in the past and hasn't kept up to date on recent trends.

+## #9: "Douglas Crockford says that JavaScript is “Lisp in C’s Clothing.”
+Lisp is a wonderful language and by extension, so is JavaScript."

+...

+OK.

+The author really wanted to write a *"Top 10"* title, but started running out of straws in the jar to grasp for.

+Javscript's latest sin is apparently that *"it's not Lisp"*.